-Isabel Howland (1859 – 1942) was a woman’s rights activist who worked closely with her longtime friend Harriet May Mills, Elizabeth Smith Miller, and others.
+Isabel Howland (1859 – 1942) was a woman’s rights activist who worked closely with her longtime colleague and lover Harriet May Mills, Elizabeth Smith Miller, and others.
 She was born in Sherwood (now Aurora) into the Howland family, which contributed significantly to the abolition and woman’s rights movements.
 Isabel’s grandfather was the family patriarch, Slocum Howland.
 She was the niece of abolitionist, suffragist, and educator Emily Howland.
 Isabel was born to William Howland (son of Slocum) and his wife, Hannah Letchworth Howland.
 Isabel’s birth represented a new start for the couple, who had tragically lost all three of their previous children to scarlet fever over a span of mere days the year before.
 Four years later William and Hannah welcomed a fifth and final child, Herbert.

 Upon Isabel ’s return from Cornell, she assisted Hannah in establishing Sherwood’s first library and museum, both in a new downtown block that William Howland had constructed.
 In 1884 and 1885 she accompanied her aunt Emily on a European tour.